-Reservations must be made through the Service Center in advance with the fees paid.
+Reservations must be made through our online reservation system in advance with the fees paid.
 No phone or fax reservations will be accepted unless fees are taken from the unit account.
-Reservations must be made one full week in advance.
+Reservations must be made one week in advance.

 Cub Scout Usage of Camp

 Backyard camping and camping with ones' own family is permitted for Cub Scouts.
 The policy of the program does not permit overnight camping for Cub Scouts on a den or pack basis - except for parent and son camping.
 One or two parent and son overnight experiences are permitted with the Webelos Scouts under proper leadership in safe surroundings.
 BALOO training is required for Cub Scout unit camping.
 The one child to one parent requirement is a council requirement.
 One parent may camp with one or more siblings but not with someone else's child.

 Permitted for a daytime activity, pack picnics and family camping.